alexdrone/CoreRender/README.md

 class CounterController: Controller<NullProps, CounterState> {

   func incrementCounter() {
-    self.state.count += 1 .              // Update the state.
+    self.state.count += 1                // Update the state.
-    print("count: \(self.state.count)")
+    body?.setNeedsReconcile()            // Trigger the reconciliation algorithm on the view hiearchy associated to this controller.
-    nodeHierarchy?.setNeedsReconcile()   // Trigger the reconciliation algorithm on the view hiearchy associated to this }
+  }
 }